Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When grilling outside, grill extra food, freeze it and then you have dinner done for several meals.
 This saves time, coals or propane, and saves heat in the kitchen.
-We do this all the time and it's great.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I make chicken drumsticks on the outdoor gas grill.
 First I boil it in water until its done, and then I spray the racks well on my outdoor gas grill with PAM and heat the grill.
 The problem I am having is, when I put the chicken on the grill and turn the drumsticks to brown the other side, the chicken sticks to the grill rack and I wind up losing lots of the pieces of the chicken because it sticks to the racks.
 How can I prevent this from happening?
 Thanks for any advice.

 At your grocery store get PAM for the Grille!!!
 Before you start the grill, spray the racks, let sit 1-2 minutes then turn on the heat to medium.
 Neighbor has done this and works well for him.
 I use it on my George Foreman Grill and clean-up is fast and easy!

 I've personally never tried this, but maybe make a "bowl" out of foil, and put them on foil.
 Or, I've seen on tv the shows put oil on the grill too, instead of a non-stick spray.
 I may have to try this! hehe

 I would change what I am using to oil the grill.
 Pam doesn't work well with high heat.
 Also try brushing some oil directly on your chicken legs before placing them on grill.

 Pam has a new high heat version out.
 I just saw it and bet it works.
 If not I'd ask for my money back.